isinghrana/ai-starterkit-mymeds/chapter3/Readme.md

 ### Task 1: Create Read Text from Image Azure Function

-1. Expand the menu on the Azure Portal by clicking the menu icon on top left corner and then click *+ Create a resource*
+1. Expand the menu on the Azure Portal by clicking the menu icon in the top left corner and then click *+ Create a resource*

 2. The Azure Portal should show the New resource creation screen